kWAYTV/sniping-vps-backup/README.md

 # sniping-vps-backup
- Simple script to backup the files for my nitro sniper to avoid losing the files from my vps's.
+ Simple script to backup the files for my nitro sniper in order to avoid losing the files from my vps's.
 # Set up
  Just run it as it has auto imports installer for dummys.
 # Links
 [Discord](https://discord.gg/kws)<br />
 [Website](https://kwayservices.top)<br />